osu-cass/OrcasAnalysis/sentiment/README.md

 ### Example with header
 `python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx -f output.csv -H`

 ### There is an optional parameter that allows for tallies of the opposite sentiment, if a negation should be applied.
-For this flag to be set all that is needed is just to put -N in the commmand line.
+For this flag to be set all that is needed is just to put -N in the command line.
 If a settings file is not specified it will use the default mapping.

+> If you specify the negation flag, without providing a settings file, it will use a default negation mapping where the sentiment tally will be the same, but the positive/negative sentiment for words will be correctly negated.

 ### Example with negation
 `python sentiment.py -l sampledata/lexicon.xlsx -d sampledata/data.xlsx -s sampledata/settings.xlsx -f output.csv -N`